Introduction to e-commerce Security

 In the next lesson, we will discuss security risks.

 "Put your ecommerce site on a platform that uses a sophisticated object-orientated programming language," says Tom Hauck, software development manager, DistributedNetworks.

-"We have used plenty of different open source ecommerce platforms in the past and the one we're using now is by far the most secure," Hess says.
+"We have used plenty of different open source ecommerce platforms in the past and the one we are using now is by far the most secure," Hauck says.

 "Our administration panel is inaccessible to attackers because it's only available on our internal network and completely removed from our public facing servers.

-Additionally, it has a secondary authentication that authenticates users with our internal Windows network."
+Additionally, it uses secondary authentication that authenticates users with our internal network."

 - Use a secure connection for online checkout and make sure you are PCI compliant:

-Use strong (SSL) Secure Sockets Layer authentication for Web and data protection, says Rick Andrews, technical director, Trust Services, Symantec.
+Use Secure Sockets Layer authentication for web and data protection, says Rick Andrews, technical director, Trust Services, Symantec.